Millions of soccer fans around the world have been waiting four years for the 2014 World Cup, which begins on Thursday.

 Four of the world's best teams made it to the quarterfinals.
 But Brazil, the favorite team coming in to the tournament, suffered a shocking 7-1 loss to Germany, allowing the most goals ever in a World Cup semi-final.

-In the championship, Germany will play will play winner of Argentina — a team that features forward Lionel Messi, one of the world's top goal scorers — and defeated the Netherlands in penalty kicks during the semi-finals.
+In the championship, Germany played Argentina — a team that features forward Lionel Messi, one of the world's top goal scorers — and defeated the Netherlands in penalty kicks during the semi-finals.
+Germany won, 1-0.

 5. Soccer is a complex game